© April 2015 - July 2021 Paul Cooijmans

 These outcomes are discussed by Hans Eysenck in his book Genius — The natural history of creativity, with reference to a number of publications by Ertel.
 Neither Chizhevsky nor Ertel had an explanation as to the causal mechanism behind this apparent extraterrestrial influence on human behaviour.
 A hypothesis regarding that mechanism is briefly formulated below.

 A first step toward understanding the sun's role in modulating cultural and social affairs on Earth is to consider how sunspot activity may relate causally to the global climate.
-There exist multiple theories of solar influence on climate and weather; particularly interesting and plausible is the one associated with Henrik Svensmark, which concerns the role of galactic cosmic rays in cloud formation.
+There exist multiple theories of solar influence on climate and weather; particularly interesting and plausible is the one by Henrik Svensmark (explained by him in this lecture), which concerns the role of galactic cosmic rays in cloud formation.
 In short, cosmic rays entering the atmosphere supposedly promote the formation of aerosols large enough to serve as condensation nuclei for clouds.
 Therefore, when much cosmic radiation reaches the Earth, there is more cloud formation, which has a cooling effect as sunlight is blocked.
 When little cosmic radiation reaches the Earth, the opposite is the case, and more sunlight will be let through.